-Today, we’re going to look at comparing 1080p TV’s vs 4K TV’s, but we’re going to be taking a different angle than you’re used to seeing.
+Today, we’re going to compare 1080p TVs vs 4K TVs.
+But we’ll take a different angle than you’re used to seeing.

 Most people will quickly say that 4K is better than 1080p and end the discussion there.
 Not very helpful, right?

-In this article, we’re going to assume that you’ve already got a 1080p TV, and you’re wondering if it’s worth it to upgrade to a new 4K television.
+In this article, we will assume you’ve already got a 1080p TV and wonder if it’s worth upgrading to a new 4K television.

 We’ve done something similar in the past, looking at 720p vs 1080p, but I think that discussion is much easier.
-720p televisions are either much older, or smaller than 1080p sets, so the jump in resolution will be more noticeable.
+720p televisions are much older or smaller than 1080p sets, so the jump in resolution will be more noticeable.

-There’s a lot of confusing jargon when you’re shopping for a new TV.
+There’s a lot of confusing jargon when shopping for a new TV.

-In general, most people know that a 4K monitor has more pixels, and so it’s probably the better choice than 1080p.
+Most people know that a 4K monitor has more pixels, so it’s probably better than 1080p.

 But can you really see the difference?